caydensimler/starter-theme/README.md

 #### Scalability

 By integrating a kind of content-out development strategy, I've happened upon a MVC framework-type theme.
-The ACF data inputted on the backend, the user is presented with options between a Standard and Masonry grid.
-The Standard grid layout utilizes CSS Grid to organize each individual grid item below.  acts as the Model, the theme templating files that generate content (stuff like acf/content/text.php and inc/generate-settings.php) reperesent the View, and WordPress acts as the Controller between the two.
+The ACF data inputted on the backend acts as the Model, the theme templating files that generate content (stuff like acf/content/text.php and inc/generate-settings.php) reperesent the View, and WordPress acts as the Controller between the two.

 #### Reusability

 I've created a custom post type called Content Blocks that allows individual layouts to be built as a single component to then be pulled into several different locations on the site.
-Whether it be a call to action, Featured Products section, or something else entirely, Content Blocks allow you a single place to edit content output on multiple pages.
+Whether it be a call to action, Featured Products section, or something else entirely, Content Blocks allow you a single place to edit and preview content that is output on multiple pages.

 ---